 USING ARTIFICIAL NEURAL NETWORKS FOR PREDICTING MIGRAINE CASES AT KWEKWE GENERAL HOSPITAL IN ZIMBABWE

-Dr. Smartson.
-P. Nyoni
+• Dr. Smartson.
+P. Nyoni ZICHIRe Project, University of Zimbabwe, Harare, Zimbabwe

 Abstract